153957/153957/README.md

 Developing
 ----------

-Use the following command to locally test the site, with automatic builds and browser refresh.
+Use the following command to locally test the site (localhost:8000), with automatic rebuilds when making changes:

-    source activate website
-    nvm use
-    cactus serve

-**Note**: This requires a more recent version of Cactus than v3.3.3.
+    pelican --listen --autoreload